Syringocystadenocarcinoma Papilliferum(SCACP) On The Breast: The First Reported Case

 General and Systemic Examination

 - The patient was moderately built and appeared well-nourished.
-There were no reports of anaemia, jaundice or generalized lymphadenopathy.
+There were no reports of anemia, jaundice or generalized lymphadenopathy.

 - Systemic investigations did not reveal any abnormality.
 There was no report of organomegaly.